Should I Fix My Car or Buy a New One?

 While personal-finance experts will generally advise you to hang onto your car as long as you can, money’s not the only thing to consider.
 Are you worried your car will break down and leave you stranded?
 Is it possible you could lose your job because your transportation is unreliable?
 Is your car unsafe?
 Or do you just hate looking at it?

 While you shouldn’t let your emotions drive the decision to repair or replace your car, don’t ignore them.
 Life’s too short to be perpetually stressed out because of your car.

 When you keep asking yourself, “Should I fix my car or buy a new one?” and you just can’t make a decision, remember that you have several options beyond “drive this crappy old car forever” and “buy my dream car RIGHT NOW.”

 For example, you could…

 - Buy a new car that’s less expensive.
 Love the Mazda6?
-Consider the Mazda3 instead, which is nearly $4,000 cheaper.
+Consider the Mazda3 instead, which is close to $4,000 cheaper.